chillmnn/Tools/Misc/Windows.md

 * PowerSploit ```Get-ServiceUnquoted cmdlet```
 * WMIC query ```wmic service get name,displayname,pathname,startmode |findstr /i “auto” |findstr /i /v “c:\windows\\” |findstr /i /v “””```

+### Windows Account Manipulation
+##### You will need administrator or SYSTEM level privilege to run some of these commands.

+To Do This Action:

+Run This Command:

+List all users

+net user

+See information about guest

+net user guest

+Search the status of guest to determine if it's active (enabled) or not

+net user guest | findstr /C:"active"

+Activate (enable) guest

+net user guest /active:yes

+Set/change the guest password to Pa22w0rd

+net user guest Pa22w0rd

+Add guest to the local administrators group

+net localgroup administrators /add guest

+View the SID of each account

+wmic useraccount get name,sid